Doug's 1st Movie: Plot

-The next morning, in the school newspaper office, Doug finds an article by Guy detailing how Herman attacked students at the upcoming Valentine's Day dance and was killed by BluffCo agents.
-Realizing Guy and Bluff's plan to cover up the pollution, Doug and Skeeter recruit Roger and Al and Moo Sleech to help thwart it.
-On the night of the dance, Doug gave up his last chance to win Patti back in order to save Herman.
-The Sleech's reprogram Roger's robot to act like the monster in Guy's article, distracting everyone while Doug and Skeeter find Herman and sneak him out of the school in a giant Valentine's decoration.
+Doug realizes everything was his fault because he was using Herman Melville to impress Patti, and that this was his last chance to save him.
+In the school newspaper office, Doug and Skeeter find an article by Guy detailing how the monster attacked students at the upcoming Valentine's Day dance and was killed by Bluff.
+Doug and Skeeter recruit Al and Moo to help rescue Herman Melville and release him into the unpolluted Crystal Lake.
+On the night of the dance, Doug gives up his last chance to win Patti back in order to save Herman Melville.
+The Sleeches reprogram Roger's robot to act like the monster in Guy's article, distracting everyone while Doug and Skeeter grab Herman Melville and sneak him out of the dance.
+Patti sees them leave, and Guy tries to make himself look good by announcing he had alerted the Bluffco agents.

-Doug and Skeeter bring Herman to lake and release him into the fresh waters, where they are confronted and threatened by Bluff.
-However, Bluff's daughter Beebe and Mayor Dink overheard Bluff's tirade, and Beebe defends both Doug and Skeeter while Mayor Dink hints on revealing Bluff's practices to the government unless he discuss things over with her.
-Threatened with a potential lawsuit that could bankrupt him, Bluff concedes defeat by agreeing to have his company clean up Lucky Duck Lake.
-Herman reveals himself to Patti, who realized that Doug was telling the truth before dumping Guy for lying to her.
-After the gang says goodbye to Herman, Doug tries to reveal his feelings for Patti, only for Roger to suddenly appear, thanking him for reprogramming his robot, which then chases him away.
-The movie ends with everyone going back to the dance except for Doug, Patti, Skeeter, and Beebe, who dances with each other by the lake.
+Doug and Skeeter bring Herman Melville to Crystal lake and release him into the fresh waters, where they are confronted and threatened by Bluff.
+However Bluff's daughter Beebe and Mayor Dink overhear Bluff's tirade, and Beebe defends both Doug and Skeeter while Mayor Dink strongly suggests he discuss his pollution problems with her.
+Doug tries to apologize to Patti, who realizes Doug was telling the truth all along after Herman Melville reveals himself.
+She sees the article Guy wrote, and knocks him into the lake for lying to her.
+After the gang says goodbye to Herman Melville, Doug tries to reveal his feelings for Patti, only for Roger to suddenly appear, thanking him for getting rid of his robot, which then returns and chases him away.
+Bluff concedes defeat by agreeing to clean up Lucky Duck Lake.
+The movie ends with Doug and Patti, Skeeter and Beebe, slow dancing on the dock by the lake.